-Exhibit B of the Storm Sewer System Maintenance Agreement is the construction drawings of Woodland Crossing, which sets forth the Storm Water System Plan and provides a clear presentation of all components of the storm sewer system.
+Exhibit 'B' of the Storm Water Maintenance Agreement is the Storm Water System Plan which provides a clear presentation of all components of the storm water system.
 This system is subject to the long-term operation and maintenance responsibilities detailed in this manual.
 The system includes:

-- Storm sewer pipes - Storm sewer structures (manholes, inlets, catch basins etc.) - Pre-treatment Device: Aqua Shield; Aqua Swirl AS-6 - Detention Basin
+- On-site storm sewer pipes

+- On-Site Storm sewer structures (manholes, inlets, catch basins, etc)

+- Outlet control structures

+- Pre-Treatment Devices (Aquaswirl)

+- Detention Basin